In search of vitamin D

 If you're wondering how much vitamin D will keep your bones healthy, you're not alone.
 Supplements of no more than 400 international units (IU) of vitamin D and 1,000 milligrams (mg) of calcium per day don't do much.
 A recent study in the New England Journal of Medicine said high-dose vitamin D (800–2,000 IU) reduced hip fractures by 30%.
 "The exact dosage that's required is still very controversial," says Dr. Jill Paulson, an instructor in medicine at Harvard Medical School.

-The exact dosage of vitamin D required for bone health is controversial.
-Supplements of 400 international units (IU), along with 1,000 milligrams (mg) of calcium, won’t do much.
-Harvard experts recommend 1,000 IU of vitamin D per day (up to 2,000 IU in patients at risk for vitamin D deficiency), along with 1,000 to 1,200 mg of daily calcium in divided doses, ideally from both food sources and supplements.
-However, the right dosage for each person depends on his or her age, bone density, and vitamin D levels.
+Vitamin D is vital for bone health.
+It also aids calcium absorption, which is why the two are recommended together.
+But how much of each do you shoot for?
+Generally, Dr. Paulson recommends 1,000 IU of vitamin D per day (up to 2,000 IU in patients at risk for vitamin D deficiency), along with 1,000 to 1,200 mg of daily calcium in divided doses, ideally from food sources and the rest from supplements.